 Supreme Court Clinic Celebrates First Win with Watson

-The Law School’s Supreme Court Litigation Clinic registered its first win when the Justices ruled 9-0 on behalf of the petitioner in Watson v.
-United States in an opinion released Monday.
+The Law School's Supreme Court Litigation Clinic registered its first with Watson v.
+United States in a unanimous opinion released Monday.

 "We thought we had the better end of the arguments in the briefs.
 I thought oral arguments confirmed that," said clinic co-instructor Mark Stancil '99, an attorney with Robbins, Russell, Englert, Orseck, Untereiner & Sauber, in Washington, D.C.